 1. Application cover letter

-An application cover letter is the most common type of cover letter and is used to apply to an open job position – think of it as the default cover letter.
+An application cover letter is the most common type of cover letter used to apply to an open job position—think of it as the default cover letter.

-Your application cover letter should briefly outline your professional experience and skills, and make a compelling argument for why you’re the ideal person for a job.
+Your application cover letter should briefly outline your professional experience and skills and make a compelling argument for why you’re the ideal candidate for the job.

-You can also use your cover letter to explain anything that isn’t addressed in your resume.
+You can also use your cover letter to explain anything not addressed in your resume.
 For example, a gap in your employment history or that you’re interested in changing careers.

 2. Cover letter for an internal position